French Shore Historical Society adds vibrancy to Conche

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North

-Posted on August 3, 2013, in Community Economic Development, French Shore and tagged art, Christopher Mitchelmore, Conche, englee, French, French Shore, Great Northern Peninsula, Interpretation Centre, Tapestry, Textile Arts.
+Posted on August 3, 2013, in Community Economic Development, Cultural Experiences and tagged art, Christopher Mitchelmore, Conche, Cultural Experiences, englee, French, Great Northern Peninsula, Interpretation Centre, Tapestry, Textile Arts.
 Bookmark the permalink.
 4 Comments.